Pleasant View Christian School: Early history

 Pleasant View Christian School was founded in 1978 and held its first classes at Good Springs Free Will Baptist Church in Pleasant View, Tennessee.
 In 1982, Pleasant View Christian moved to its current location at 160 Hicks Edgen Road.
 In 1985, the high school wing of the building was added.
 The original mascot was the Patriots, but it was changed to the Warriors in the mid-1980s.

 Accreditation

 PVCS is fully accredited by the Tennessee Association of Christian Schools (TACS), which is affiliated with the Tennessee Department of Education.

 Dual enrollment

 PVCS offers dual enrollment classes (one each semester) currently offered through Welch College, Nashville, TN.

 Scholarships

 In 2013, the 22 graduates earned almost $700,000 in college scholarships.

 Administration

 In 2003, former administrator Wayne Patton left the school.
 Wayne Patton was replaced by Stephen Parks, M.Ed., until the end of the school year.
 In 2004, Dr. Ken Riggs, Ph.D., became Pleasant View Christian School's administrator.
 In 2011, Dr. Seldon Buck became the school's administrator until Rusty Campbell took over in 2016.

+Brandon Roysden has been the head of school since 2024.